 With just the right amount of Hollywood arrogance they leave no doubt that your success is only a monthly payment or headshot away.
-And once you start to rely on and even look forward to the listings on the site, you find you've got to pay, kinda a lot of money…
+Once you start to rely on and even look forward to the listings on the site, you find you’ve got to pay, kinda a lot of money…

-Problem is… you can spend a shit load of money.
-Hundreds for monthly listings, five hundred or more for "professional" photographer head-shots, thousands can be spent on acting lessons and showcases.
-You get jazzed, but their 'industry executives' don't take notice!!
+Problem is… you can spend a shit load of money, hundreds for monthly listings, five hundred or more for “professional” photographer head-shots, thousands can be spent on acting lessons and showcases.
+You get jazzed, but their ‘industry executives’ don’t take notice!!

 Basically if they ask you about for credits of films you’ve been in, and want to see a reel of your body of work… They’re legit.

 If they ask for money up front they are more than likely a scam.
-If they use language that refers to being discovered or famous, they're trying to appeal to you innermost desire and trying to get money out of you.
+If they use language that refers to being discovered or famous, they’re trying to appeal to you innermost desire and trying to get money out of you.
 Real agents and managers are business minded and they want talent that is as well.
 They want you to make money so that they can make money.
 Real ones don’t ask for money up front.

 Another way to tell if they are a scam is if they advertise.
 Legitimate managers and agents receive a barrage of resumes.
-They don't need to advertise.
-If you have no training and/or very few credits, its unlikely a legit agent/manager will take you on.
+They don’t need to advertise.
+If you have no training and/or very few credits, it’s unlikely a legit agent/manager will take you on.

 If you do find yourself falling victim to the marketing blitz’s of the acting scam artists keep a handy dosage of reality in your pocket to smack yourself across the face with.
 They DO NOT have casting directors lining up to see your profile or the profiles of thousands of people with little to no acting credit or training.
 If it doesn’t make sense to you, then know you’re not missing out on anything!